MicroEJ/Demo-PartialBuffer/README.rst

 A partial buffer always has the same width as the screen but a smaller height.

 For example, on the STM32F7508-DK board, the size of a back buffer presenting half the screen would be ``130560`` bytes.

+..
+ReStructuredText
+..
+Copyright 2020-2021 MicroEJ Corp.
+All rights reserved.
+..
+This library is provided in source code for use, modification and test, subject to license terms.
+..
+Any modification of the source code will break MicroEJ Corp. warranties on the whole library.